 The rules and/or regulations set forth herein are designed to provide for orderly conduct of racing to establish minimum acceptable requirements for such events.
 These rules shall govern the conditions of all events, and by participating in these events, all participants are deemed to have complied with the rules.
 NO EXPRESS OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM PUBLICATIONS OF OR COMPLIANCE WITH THESE RULES AND/OR REGULATIONS.
 They are intended as a guide for the conduct of the sport and are in no way a guarantee against injury or death to a participant, spectator or official.
-The race director shall be empowered to permit minor deviation from any of the specifications herein or impose any further restrictions that, in his opinion, do not alter the minimum acceptable requirements.
+The race director shall be empowered to permit minor deviation from any of the specifications herein or impose any further restrictions that, in his/her opinion, do not alter the minimum acceptable requirements.
 NO EXPRESSED OR IMPLIED WARRANTY OF SAFETY SHALL RESULT FROM SUCH AN ALTERATION OF SPECIFICATION.
 Any interpretation or deviation of these rules is left to the discretion of the officials.
 Their decision is final.
 Other items not covered in this information will be decided by racing officials.

-SYCAMORE SPEEDWAY 2016
+SYCAMORE SPEEDWAY 2019

 OFFICIAL STOCK CAR RACING GENERAL RULES

-- These general rules apply to each and every one, car owners, drivers, mechanics, pit crew members, fans and anyone in the pit area, grandstands or on the racetrack.
+I. These general rules apply to each and every one, car owners, drivers, mechanics, pit crew members, fans and anyone in the pit area, grandstands or on the racetrack.
 We will not tolerate any fighting and unnecessary recklessness or any type of retaliation.
 Profanity is prohibited.
 Consumption of any alcoholic beverages or controlled substances within the pit area and on the racetrack is prohibited.
 Race cars and personal clothing will not display profane signs, sex signs, and swastika, ethnic or racial slurs.
-Use of radio signals that interfere with our track frequency is prohibited.
+Use of radio signals that interfere with our track is prohibited.

-- To compete at Sycamore Speedway your car must have a complete body and adhere to the rules described for your class.
+A. To compete at Sycamore Speedway your car must have a complete body and adhere to the rules described for your class.
 All cars must willingly pass a technical inspection each race date.
 Any refusal for inspection results in disqualification for that night.
 No inspection-no race.

-- During the races, the only people allowed on the racetrack and infield is drivers, disabled cars and racing officials.
+D. During the races, the only people allowed on the racetrack and infield is drivers, disabled cars and racing officials.
 Everyone must stay behind the fences at all times unless requested by the officials to assist for some special reason.

-In case of accident, car must be taken into pits or infield (at a safe distance) to be worked on, subject to official’s decision.
+E. In case of accident, car must be taken into pits or infield (at a safe distance) to be worked on, subject to official’s decision.